Jason J. Nimeth

 Cancellation of Hearings, Motions to Continue, and Notice of Conflict

-When a movant no longer desires to proceed with a scheduled hearing, the movant shall file a Notice of Cancellation with a courtesy copy to the Court.
-However, if the hearing is one set by the Court, it will only be cancelled through a voluntary dismissal with prejudice, entry of a stipulation and order dismissing the cause of action, or an order from the Court.
+When a movant no longer desires to proceed with a scheduled hearing, the movant must file a Notice of Cancellation with a courtesy copy to the Court.
+However, if the hearing is one set by the Court, it will only be cancelled through a voluntary dismissal, entry of a stipulation and order dismissing the cause of action, or an order from the Court.

 Motions to continue must set forth specific grounds for the request as general statements will be insufficient.
 Motions to continue shall also include the position of opposing counsel as to the motion.
 The moving party shall send a courtesy copy to the Court with a proposed order.
 Each motion to continue will be reviewed on a case-by-case basis to determine whether the Court is able to rule on the face of the pleadings or whether a hearing is required.
 The stipulation of opposing counsel does not guarantee the granting of a continuance.